They are plenty and very diverse maturity models for almost everything out there.

 Yin and yang is a concept of dualism in the ancient Chinese philosophy

-But in the same way, as it happens to the Chinese Ying Yang philosophy, there are also silver linings:
+But in the same way, as it happens to the Chinese Yin and Yang philosophy, there are also silver linings:

 - Maturity models can help identify the characteristics and capabilities needed to take a particular position